-When two molecular formulas are different, they must be describing substances with different properties.
-This is because the formula conveys how many atoms of each kind are in a molecule, and chemical bonds would have to be broken to change the number of atoms or type of atoms.
+When two molecular formulas are different, the formulas must correspond to substances with different properties.
+This is because the formula conveys how many atoms of each type are in a molecule, and chemical bonds would have to be broken to change the number of atoms or type of atoms.
 Breaking covalent bonds requires energy, and at room temperature, very few molecules have enough energy for bond breaking to occur.

 Typically, isomers are defined by whether they can interchange at room temperature.
 At room temperature molecules do not have sufficient energy to break most covalent bonds.
 Thus, if interchanging two structures requires breaking a covalent bond, the two structures are isomers.
 If the temperature is raised, the molecules have greater average energy and it becomes more likely that one structure can change into another.
 If the temperature is lowered, it becomes harder to interchange structures; that is, the average energy of the molecules is lower and structures that could interchange at room temperature no longer have sufficient energy.